 While interesting, it serves as a grim reminder of how poorly humans can treat one another.
 As you look at the devices and read about how they were used, you’ll cringe.
 You may even cry.
 You’ll wonder how people could have taken pleasure from the torture and murder of others.
 You’ll leave thankful our society evolved past the dark ages.

 Are you interested in seeing other lesser known sites in Prague?
 Check out this great list of Top Alternative Things To Do In Prague.
-Maybe you’re keen to learn about other weird museums just like the The Museum of Torture?
-Read this blog post about the World’s Weirdest Museums.

 If you like this post, share it on Pinterest.